-If your furnace is blowing cold air, try the following four furnace troubleshooting methods before you call a professional for assistance.
+If your furnace is blowing cold air, try the following four furnace troubleshooting methods before calling a professional for assistance.

 1. Check the fan setting on your thermostat (furnace blowing cold air)

 Does your furnace sometimes blow hot air, but other times cold air?
-If so, the fan setting on your thermostat might be set to ON.
+If so, check to see if the fan setting on your thermostat is ON.

-The blower is controlled by the fan setting, which is the part of the system that circulates air throughout your house.
-When the fan is set to ON this means your blower will run continuously – whether or not your furnace is heating air, which is why sometimes you end up with cold air.
+The fan was setting controls the blower, which is the part of the system that circulates air throughout your house.
+When you put the fan to ON, this means your blower will run continuously – whether or not your furnace is heating air, which is why sometimes you end up with cold air.

-Make sure the fan setting on your thermostat is set on AUTO instead of ON.
-When it is set to AUTO that will ensure the blower only runs when your furnace is heating the air.
+Make sure you turn the fan setting on your thermostat to AUTO instead of ON.
+When it is on AUTO, that will ensure the blower only runs when your furnace is heating the air.

 2. Check your filter’s air filter (furnace blowing cold air)

-When an air filter is dirty it blocks the airflow across the furnace heat exchanger, which causes it to overheat.
-When your furnace overheats, it can end up tripping the high limit switch, which results in the furnace burners shutting off to prevent the heat exchanger from cracking.
+When an air filter is dirty, it blocks the airflow across the furnace heat exchanger, which causes it to overheat.
+When your furnace overheats, it can trip the high limit switch, which results in the furnace burners shutting off to prevent the heat exchanger from cracking.

 3. Check your furnace’s pilot light

-If you own an older furnace that has a standing pilot light and it is not lit, the burners on the furnace will not light, which will result in no heat.
+If you own an older furnace with an “unlit” standing pilot light, the burners on the heating unit will not light, resulting in no heat.